Impeachment in Ukraine: Revolution of Dignity

 The vote came an hour after Yanukovych said in a televised address that he would not resign.
 He subsequently declared himself to still be "the legitimate head of the Ukrainian state elected in a free vote by Ukrainian citizens".
-However, no country recognized this claim except Russia, which only recognized it for a few months: in May 2014, they joined most other countries in recognizing the newly elected Ukrainian government as the rightful leadership of the country.
+However, no country recognized this claim except Russia, which only recognized Yanukovych as head of Ukraine for a few more months: in May 2014, they joined most other countries in recognizing the newly elected Ukrainian government as the rightful leadership of the country.

 Parliament

 Article 80 of the Ukrainian Constitution states that parliamentary immunity is guaranteed to the peoples' deputies of Ukraine.
 The peoples' deputies of Ukraine do not carry a legal responsibility for the results of voting and their saying in the parliament and its bodies, except the responsibility for an insult or defamation.
 The peoples' deputies of Ukraine cannot be held criminally liable, detained or arrested without the agreement of the Verkhovna Rada.